 Misdiagnosed as malaria, Mabalo Lokela gets ire for spreading the Ebola virus in 1976.
 The teacher received an antimalarial via a needle saved for later use on a different patient.
 Because he was in a hospital without the funds for new needles, Lokela is blamed for an epidemic that’s still spreading today.

 Flight attendant Gaetan Dugas was hated for bringing HIV to the U.S. in the 1970s.
 Dugas earned infamy for decades as the patient zero.
-Only recent blood tests prove that he wasn’t the first American with the virus.
+Only recently did blood tests prove that he wasn’t the first American with the virus.

 The moniker of “patient zero” brings damage and negativity to the life of that person.